mongodb/mongo-c-driver/doc/mongoc_client_t.rst

      void *user_data,
      bson_error_t *error);

-``mongoc_client_t`` is an opaque type that provides access to a MongoDB node, replica-set, or sharded-cluster.
+``mongoc_client_t`` is an opaque type that provides access to a MongoDB server, replica set, or sharded cluster.
 It maintains management of underlying sockets and routing to individual nodes based on :symbol:`mongoc_read_prefs_t` or :symbol:`mongoc_write_concern_t`.

 Streams